Ashley-Xu/aipi561/README.md

-# aipi561 ADHD Helper 🤖
+# aipi561 ADHD Guardian 🤖
-AHDH Helper is a web application specifically designed to support professionals and students with ADHD.
+AHDH Guardian is a web application specifically designed to support professionals and students with ADHD.
 It aims to mitigate executive function challenges by providing AI-driven task decomposition, prioritization assistance, and positive reinforcement.

 ## Motivation:
 As someone with ADHD myself, along with an estimated 4-5% of adults worldwide with ADHD (approximately 366 million people), initiating and completing tasks can feel like hitting an invisible barrier.
 This executive function challenge involves difficulties with: